 Along with that, homelessness has become a serious problem.
 An increasing percentage do not have mental or addiction problems.
 PBS recently had a feature on homeless college students living in their cars.

 The rich can easily get richer on inflation.
 What we now have is the richest 5% own 66% of the wealth and the bottom 20% have more debt than assets.

 Even if wages kept up with inflation, the worst problem with inflation is the inability to save for retirement.
 When I first started working in the early 70s I made less than $3 per hour.
 Money saved then would not contribute significantly to my retirement now.
 That motivated the establishment of a Social Security system that requires present taxes to pay benefits for the retired.
 However, that presents another huge problem because of the baby boom demographic.
 When I was young, there were 10 people working for every one retired.
 When all of the baby boomers retire, the ratio is predicted to be 2 to 1.
-How can that possibly work?
+How can this Ponzi scheme possibly work?

 My suspicion is that the real estate boom and Great Recession bust was caused on purpose.
 Since most baby boomers had their house as a major part of their retirement, if that value is destroyed, then retirement has to be postponed for many.
 Problem solved.